 Lecce, also known as the “Florence of South Italy”, is a medium sized city of 95,200 inhabitants, a city of art with a very old history.
 Lecce is located in the southern part of the Apulia region, in the Salentine peninsula, overlooks the Adriatic Sea in a cross-border position with Eastern Europe, and covers an area of approximately 238 km2.

-Lecce Municipality joined the Covenant of Mayors and delivered the Sustainable Energy Action Plans (SEAP) in 2014.
-Lecce was Italian Capital of Culture in 2015 and has developed some initiatives to increase the energy performances of the existing building stock through the promotion of energy saving solutions and the use of renewable energy sources.
+Lecce Municipality joined the Covenant of Mayor and delivered the Sustainable Energy Action Plans (SEAP) in 2014.
+Lecce has been in contention as Capital of Culture 2015 and developed some initiatives to increase the energy performance of the existing building stock through the promotion of energy saving solutions and the use of renewable energy sources.
 Moreover, the municipal policy supports the creation and development of green spaces in the urban built environment in order to improve the air quality and, in general, the quality of life.